 About the Research Students Forum

-The Research Students Forum was originally hosted by the Postgraduate Education and Social Work Student Association but over the years the amount of organisation required became so great that, in 2007, the faculty formally created the position of Research Student Liaison Officer, whose duties include organising the forum.
-The faculty provides funding to support for the forum, which continues to grow in popularity.
+The Research Students Forum was originally hosted by the Postgraduate Education and Social Work Student Association but over the years the amount of organisation required became so great that, in 2007, the school formally created the position of Research Student Liaison Officer, whose duties include organising the forum.
+The school provides funding to support for the forum, which continues to grow in popularity.

 Why be a presenter?

-As part of their candidature, HDRSs in the Faculty of Education and Social Work must present at an international conference or Research Students Forum at least once during the course of their studies.
+As part of their candidature, HDRSs in the Sydney School of Education and Social Work must present at an international conference or Research Students Forum at least once during the course of their studies.
 The requirement, outlined below, varies according to the degree being undertaken.

 - MEd(Research) at least one poster presentation